ObamtechNetworks/100-Days_of_code_in_python/Beginner/day-0/README.md

 - How to use the python input function to receive input from user
 - How to use function inside functions

+#### Variables
+Also learnt about variables as being labels or containers for holding values
+- With variables we can use them to hold data
+- Variables can vary, means can be changed

 #### Also learnt about the Thonny
 This IDE is very handy and effective for debugging [Learn more here:  Thonny IDE](https://thonny.org/)